MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeHybrid/about-the-office-365-best-practices-analyzer-for-exchange-server.md

 To run the the Office 365 Best Practices Analyzer on your Exchange server, you'll need to meet the following requirements.
 We'll automatically verify that you're ready to run the checks when you download the tool.

-- Exchange Server 2013.
+- Exchange 2013

-- Internet Explorer 9.0 or later.
+- Internet Explorer 9.0 or later

 - The Windows Management Framework (WMF) version 3.0 or later (includes Windows PowerShell and Windows Remote Management or WinRM).
 Windows Server 2012 or later already has the required version of the WMF.
 Note that installing a separate, downloadable version of the WMF isn't supported on Exchange 2013 or later servers.